gowthamsankar43/Real_Time_Streaming_Analysis/README.md

 PySpark: Processes and transforms data using distributed computing capabilities, enabling efficient handling of large datasets.

-			**Delta Table**: Stores intermediate or final processed data with ACID transactions, ensuring data consistency and reliability.
+Delta Table: Stores intermediate or final processed data with ACID transactions, ensuring data consistency and reliability.

-			**DBFS Utils**: Provides utilities to interact with the Databricks File System, facilitating data management and storage operations within the Databricks environment.
+DBFS Utils: Provides utilities to interact with the Databricks File System, facilitating data management and storage operations within the Databricks environment.

-			**Unity Catalog**: Manages and secures access to data assets across the lakehouse, ensuring compliance and governance.
+Unity Catalog: Manages and secures access to data assets across the lakehouse, ensuring compliance and governance.

 **Azure Data Lake (Load)**: Stores the transformed data for further analysis and reporting.
 Azure Data Lake is scalable and optimized for large-scale data analytics.